r00tmebaby/LinkedIn-Downloader/LyndaDL Executable's/README.md

 The whole Lynda/LinkedIn Learning courses database is added in the text file I have provided a working cookie in the package, but it may expire at some point so you will have to add your own then.

+Video how to use the program https://www.youtube.com/watch?v=FKPZeyM7098&t=6s

-The main task is to find the original course link in Lynda.com from Linkedin Learning
+If you want to use this program to download LinkedIn learning courses the main task is to find the original course link in Lynda.com

 <b>If in your case, the course name is Learning Mailchimp </b>